-Tucson DUI Attorney
+Tucson DUI Attorneys

-The DUI Defense Firm You Want on Your Side
+The DUI Defense Firm You Want on Your Side — the Other DUI Squad

-Effective Defenses in Challenging DUI Cases
+Effective Defenses in Challenging DUI Cases in Arizona

 - DUI Roadblocks & DUI Checkpoints — Protect your rights if you encounter DUI checkpoints or roadblocks by reading suggestions from our experienced lawyers.

 - Commercial DUI — Being charged with DUI (drugs or alcohol) while driving on a commercial driver’s license may result in the loss of your CDL for a year, with a second DUI leading to a lifetime loss of your CDL.

 - License Suspension Hearings — Arizona allows you to challenge the suspension of your driving privileges at a motor vehicle license suspension hearing, which is a separate procedure from your criminal case if you ask for the hearing within 30 days of the officer’s request that your license be suspended.

 Arizona Implied Consent Law: What Are My Rights?

 The implied consent law obligates anyone driving in Arizona to consent to a chemical test if an officer arrests the person for driving under the influence (DUI) of drugs or alcohol.
 A chemical test can be a blood, breath, urine, or other bodily substance test for determining the blood alcohol content (BAC) or blood drug content, but in the vast majority of cases, the arresting officer requests a blood sample, a breath test, or both.